JonathanTIngram/JonathanTIngram.github.io/index.md

 ---

 Currently, I am a computer science student at Rowan University, pursuing a career as a software engineer.
-Some of my interestes within the field include full stack web development, the internet of things and robotics.
+Some of my interests within the field include full stack web development, the internet of things and robotics.